adamscott/godot-website/collections/_priorities/xr-06-support-for-render-models.md

 rank: 6
 done: ""
 last_updated: "2024-11-30"
+anchor: "support-for-render-models"
 title: "Support for render models (displaying the correct controllers and other peripherals)"
-anchor: "support-for-render-models"
 description: |
+details: |
 ---